 It’s extremely easy to whip up (quite literally, you just whip).
 There’s no heating involved.
 No emulsifying.
 Just whipping (so a kitchen mixer is definitely going to be your best friend here).

 I almost didn’t.

 This lotion helps to heal and soothe your skin, even if you have really dry and sensitive skin like me.
 It is gentle enough to use on your face, but is also wonderful at moisturizing all over.

 You can even use it in your hair to calm frizzies and help define waves a little bit.

 Multi-purpose items are my FAVORITE!
 Seriously.
-I don’t like having things that just do one job.
-If I can use something for a couple things, it makes me really happy.
+Who doesn’t like having things that can do more than one job?
+If I can use something for a couple purposes, it makes me really happy.